Hedgezi/vut_4sem_ipk_1/README.md

 ## Testing
-Testing was

 ### UDP
 All testing of UDP part was done using Wireshark, Public Reference Server and Unit Tests.
+The main reason for using Wireshark was to verify that the messages are sent correctly and in the right format.
+The unit tests ensured that the messages are parsed correctly.
+Especially parsing of strings from messages was tested.

 ### TCP
-All testing of TCP part was done using Wireshark and Public Reference Server.
+All testing of TCP part was done using Public Reference Server.
+I had no problems implementing the TCP part, so I didn't need to use Wireshark to verify the messages.

 ## Bibliography